common name: broad mite

 Introduction - Distribution - Description - Biology - Hosts - Economic Importance - Survey and Detection - Management - Selected References

 The broad mite, Polyphagotarsonemus latus, was first described by Banks (1904) as Tarsonemus latus from the terminal buds of mango in a greenhouse in Washington, D.C., USA (Denmark 1980).
-This species has a large host range world-wide.
+This species has a large host range and is distributed worldwide.

-P. latus has a world-wide distribution and is known by a number of common names.
-It is found in Australia, Asia, Africa, Europe, North America, South America, and the Pacific Islands.
-In Indian and Sri Lanka it is called the "yellow tea mite," while those in Bangladesh call it the "yellow jute mite."
-In some European countries it is called the "broad spider."
-In parts of South America it is called the "tropical mite" or the "broad rust mite" (Anonymous a).
+Polyphagotarsonemus latus has a worldwide distribution and is known by a number of common names.
+In India and Sri Lanka it is called the yellow tea mite, while those in Bangladesh call it the yellow jute mite.
+In some European countries it is called the broad spider.
+In parts of South America it is called the tropical mite or the broad rust mite (Anonymous a).

 Adults: Female mites are about 0.2 mm long and oval in outline.
 Their bodies are swollen in profile and a light yellow to amber or green in color with an indistinct, light, median stripe that forks near the back end of the body.
 Males are similar in color but lack the stripe.
 The two hind legs of the adult females are reduced to whip-like appendages.
 The male is smaller (0.11mm) and faster moving than the female.
 The male's enlarged hind legs are used to pick up the female nymph and place her at right angles to the male's body for later mating (Peña and Campbell 2005).

 Figure 2.
 Photographs of a female broad mite, Polyphagotarsonemus latus (Banks), on the surface of a pepper leaf.
-The (views from top to bottom: dorsal, left lateral, right lateral, front, rear) photographs were taken with a low temperature scanning electron microscope.
+The photographs were taken with a low temperature scanning electron microscope (views from top to bottom: dorsal, left lateral, right lateral, front, rear).
 The specimen was held on a new, height-angle, azimuth rotation specimen holder and frozen in its natural position with liquid nitrogen.
 The USDA has a Build-A-Mite Web site where these five photographs can be copied, cut and folded to create a box that depicts the mite's three-dimensional shape.
-Photograph by Eric Erbe; digital colorization by Chris Pooley, USDA..
+Photograph by Eric Erbe; digital colorization by Chris Pooley, USDA.

-Eggs: The eggs are colorless, transclucent and elliptical in shape.
-They is about 0.08 mm long and are covered with 29 to 37 scattered white tufts on the upper surface (Denmark 1980, Peña and Campbell 2005, Baker 1997).
+Eggs: The eggs are colorless, translucent and elliptical in shape.
+They are about 0.08 mm long and are covered with 29 to 37 scattered white tufts on the upper surface (Denmark 1980, Peña and Campbell 2005, Baker 1997).

 Nymph: After one day, the larva becomes a quiescent nymph that is clear and pointed at both ends.
 The nymphal stage lasts about a day.
 Nymphs are usually found in depressions on the fruit, although female nymphs are often carried about by males (Peña and Campbell 2005).

 In the male, the body is short and oval.
 It is broadest at mid-length.
 The legs are long and spindly.
-Apodemes (chitinous ingrowth to which muscles are attached) are distinct and well defined.
-Propodosoma has four pairs of dorsal setae.
-Capitulum, including palpi, is 32µ long and 34µ wide.
+Apodemes (chitinous ingrowths to which muscles are attached) are distinct and well defined.
+The propodosoma has four pairs of dorsal setae.
+The capitulum, including palpi, is 32µ long and 34µ wide.
 Leg IV is 1.5 times as long as the coxa.
 The coxa is rectangular and as broad as long, 2/3 as long as femur III, and with 1 stout seta.
-Genital papilla are 24µ long and 28µ wide, and are subcircular with posterior margin truncate.
+Genital papillae are 24µ long and 28µ wide, and are subcircular with posterior margin truncate.
 The anal plate is large and well defined.
-Triadiate apodemes have an expanse equal to 2/3 greatest width of genital papilla (Denmark 1980).
+Triadiate apodemes have an expanse equal to 2/3 greatest width of the genital papillae (Denmark 1980).